 In order to generate additional income, each of the Funds may lend its portfolio securities on a short-term basis to certain brokers, dealers or other financial institutions.
 In determining whether to lend to a particular broker, dealer or financial institution, the Advisor or Sub-Advisor will consider all relevant facts and circumstances, including the size, creditworthiness and reputation of the borrower.
 Any loans made will be continuously secured by collateral in cash at least equal to 100% of the value of the securities on loan for the Funds.
-All Funds may each lend up to 33 1⁄2% of their total assets.
-Such loans must be fully collateralized by cash, U.S. government obligations or other high-quality debt obligations and marked to market daily.
+Each Fund may lend up to 33 1/3% of its total assets.
+Such loans must be fully collateralized by cash or U.S. government obligations and marked to market daily.
 Although the loan is fully collateralized, if the borrower defaults, a Fund could lose money.